Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 > - kubectl run dem2 --image=docker.io nginx
 {% endhighlight %}

-# How to create controller pod in kubernetes.
+# How to create pod by using file method (yaml) kubernetes.